Mohammad Hafeez: PSL career

-Hafeez was placed in the Diamond category in the inaugural edition of PSL and was picked ("bought") for US$70,000 by the Peshawar Zalmi side.
+Hafeez was placed in the Diamond category in the inaugural edition of PSL and was acquired for US$70,000 by the Peshawar Zalmi side.
 He left Peshawar Zalmi in 2018 after playing for the franchise for 3 years.
 He was picked by Lahore Qalanders for the fourth edition of PSL and was also given the captaincy.

-Bangladesh Premier League career
+BPL career

 In December 2015, he was signed by Dhaka Dynamites for the remainder of the 2015 Bangladesh Premier League (BPL).
 In December 2018, Hafeez joined Rajshahi Kings for the sixth edition of Bangladesh Premier League.

 Other leagues

+As captain of the Lahore Lions, Hafeez led the side to the Faysal Bank T20 Cup title in December 2012.
+Handed the captaincy by Mohammad Yousuf on the eve of the tournament, Hafeez praised a collective team effort after the win and said he had no point to prove regarding his credentials as Pakistan’s T20 captain.

 Mohammad Hafeez played for Wayamba United in 2012 Sri Lanka Premier League.

-In January 2014, he was signed by Melbourne Stars as a replacement Lasith Malinga for the reminder of the 2013–14 BBL.
+In January 2014, he was signed by Melbourne Stars as a replacement Lasith Malinga for the remainder of the 2013–14 BBL.

 On 3 June 2018, he was selected to play for the Montreal Tigers in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In September 2018, he was named in Nangarhar's squad for the first edition of the Afghanistan Premier League tournament.

 He was signed by Edmonton Royals as marquee player in 2nd season of GT20 Canada in July 2019.
-He replaced Rassie Van Dussen in ST KITTS & NEVIS PATRIOTS team for CPL 2019.
+He replaced Rassie Van Dussen at the St Kitts and Nevis Patriors for CPL 2019.
 He then, signed for Middlesex for 5 matches in August 2019.
 He joined Middlesex County Cricket Club for the 2019 Vitality Blast, as a replacement for Mujeeb Ur Rahman.

 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.

-In November 2021, he joined Delhi Bulls for the upcoming fifth season of the Abu Dhabi T10 league.
+In November 2021, he joined Delhi Bulls for the fifth season of the Abu Dhabi T10 league.

+Playing style

+Hafeez was a batting all-rounder, primarily an opening batsman who bowled offspin, and in the early 2010s he had evolved into one of the best all-rounders in the shorter formats: by January 2013, Hafeez had risen to No. 1 in the ICC ODI all-rounder rankings, No. 2 among ODI bowlers, and No. 2 among T20I all-rounders, while also forming one of the most productive ODI opening partnerships of the preceding year.

+Batting

+Hafeez was a right-hand opening batter noted for a compact base, timing-led strokeplay, and a full range square of the wicket and through the covers.
+He tended to build with risk control, using the leave and soft hands early, before expanding to lofts over extra cover and midwicket, and played spin with sweeps and quick feet rather than slogging.